NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Particle.md

 **Note**: This question is valid in MC, but may not be answerable experimentally &ndash; use this function with care when replicating experimental analyses!

-Check whether a given <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> is found in the particle's parent list
+Check whether a given PID is found in the particle's parent list

 ### function ancestors